[4DOS.INFO]

 • BFDS Files FIDO Batch File Distribution System: lots of batch utils and tools collected by the time-honored FIDO Batchpower group.

-• CNET DOS Downloads Collection of DOS and batch tools, utils, drivers, games...
+• CNET DOS Downloads Mainly demos of old DOS games now.

 • Cyberia Interesting collection of DOS software, with a few german programs.

-• DOSWARE.DE German site with a collection of interesting tools
+• DOSWARE.DE German site with a collection of interesting shareware and freeware tools

 • FAQS.ORG Immense list of anonymous FTP sites with content descriptions.
 Try this if all else fails :-)